remix-run/remix/docs/api/app.md

   Params can be nested routes, just create a folder with the `$` in it.

-- **`routes/files/$.js`**: To add a "splat" path (some people call this a "catchall") name the file simply `$.js`.
+- **`app/routes/files/$.tsx`**: To add a "splat" path (some people call this a "catchall") name the file simply `$.tsx`.
 It will create a route path pattern like `files/*`.
-You can also use this along with dot file names: `routes/files.$.js`.
+You can also use this along with dot file names: `app/routes/files.$.tsx`.

-- **`routes/__some-layout/some-path.js`**: Prefixing a folder with `__` will create a "layout route".
+- **`app/routes/__some-layout/some-path.tsx`**: Prefixing a folder with `__` will create a "layout route".
 Layout routes are routes that don't add anything to the URL for matching, but do add nested components in the tree for layouts.
-Make sure to also have `__some-layout.js` as well.
-For example, all of your marketing pages could share a layout in the route tree with `routes/__marketing.js` as the layout and then all of the child routes go in `routes/__marketing/products.js` and `routes/__marketing/buy.js`.
-The `__marketing.js` route won't add any segments to the URL, but it will render when it's child routes match.
+Make sure to also have `__some-layout.tsx` as well.
+For example, all of your marketing pages could share a layout in the route tree with `app/routes/__marketing.tsx` as the layout and then all of the child routes go in `app/routes/__marketing/products.tsx` and `app/routes/__marketing/buy.tsx`.
+The `__marketing.tsx` route won't add any segments to the URL, but it will render when it's child routes match.

-# entry.client.js
+# entry.client.tsx

-Remix uses `app/entry.client.js` as the entry point for the browser bundle.
+Remix uses `app/entry.client.tsx` as the entry point for the browser bundle.
 This module gives you full control over the "hydrate" step after JavaScript loads into the document.

 Typically this module uses `ReactDOM.hydrate` to re-hydrate the markup that was already generated on the server in your [server entry module](../entry.server).